 When you receive a request for support in Intercom, and you know you won't be able provide a solution right away, write a quick, personalized response acknowledging you've got the request and that you're working on it.
 This puts your customer at ease as they know you're on it and it also buys you time.

 Always personalize your response.

 Every situation is different, so each customer needs a message written just for them.
 Plus, stock answers are easy to spot and they make you look bad.
-Intercom's saved replies are perfect when you find that you're answering the same questions again and again.
-But we recommend always personalising them to the user, specific to that occasion.
+Intercom's macros are perfect when you find that you're answering the same questions again and again.
+But we recommend always personalizing them to the user, specific to that occasion.

 Be as helpful as you can.
 Explain things in multiple ways.

 Different things resonate with different people.
 So be prepared to explain the same thing in a bunch of different ways, like; in a list, or with a gif, or by directing them to your docs, or even by chatting with them on Skype or over the phone.
 Keep trying until you've solved the problem.
 Des talks about this over on the blog where he recommends that we all "stop wasting time telling people where to click and start showing them".